Nastel/tnt4j-streams-zorka/README.md

 ## Building
    * to build project run maven goals `clean package`
-   * to make release assembly run maven goals `clean package javadoc:aggregate install`
+   * to make release assembly run maven goals `clean install`

 NOTE: to skip test phase from build using Eclipse it is recommended to set JRE VM argument `-Dmaven.test.skip=true` instead of using UI checkbox 'Skip Tests'.
 Turns out that those two are not quite same and Maven fails on modules test